Contents

 Dunlap, in the first book on the subject of American Art, says of this painting: “Public expectation was perhaps never raised so high respecting a picture, as in this case; and although the painter had only to copy his own beautiful original of former days, a disappointment was felt and loudly expressed.
 Faults which escaped detection in the miniature, were glaring when magnified – the tone and the coloring were not there – attitudes which appeared constrained in the original, were awkward in the copy – many of the likenesses had vanished.”
 On September 1, 1818, John Quincy Adams wrote in his diary “Called about eleven o’clock at Mr. Trumbull’s house, and saw his picture of the Declaration of Independence, which is now nearly finished.
 I cannot say I was disappointed in the execution of it, because my expectations were very low; . . .
 I think the old small picture far superior to this large new one.”

-"The Surrender of Cornwallis" was enlarged next and in turn was exhibited in New York, Boston and Baltimore in 1820.
+“Surrender of Cornwallis” was enlarged next and in turn was exhibited in New York, Boston, and Baltimore in 1820.

-"The Surrender of General Burgoyne'' and "The Resignation of Washington" were enlarged from compositions painted at about this time, and the four enlargements were installed in the Rotunda of the Capitol in Washington under Trumbull's supervision in 1824.
+“The Surrender of General Burgoyne” and “The Resignation of Washington” were enlarged from compositions painted at about this time, and the four enlargements were installed in the Rotunda of the Capitol in Washington under Trumbull’s supervision in 1824.

-In regards to the criticisms, the truth is that Trumbull was a first class painter in miniature.
-His small portraits are in oil on canvas or on wood, and his work in this field is excelled only by some of the miniatures by Malbone, and equalled only by the best work of Fraser and Trott (Dunlap says: "The pictures of the Battle of Trenton and Princeton, are among the most admirable miniatures in oil that ever were painted.
-The same may be said of the portraits in the small picture of the "Surrender of Cornwallis"...").
+In regard to the criticisms, the truth is that Trumbull was a first-class painter in miniature.
+His small portraits are in oil on canvas or on wood, and his work in this field is excelled only by some of the miniatures by Malbone, and equaled only by the best work of Fraser and Trott (Dunlap says: “The pictures of the Battle of Trenton and Princeton, are among the most admirable miniatures in oil that ever were painted.
+The same may be said of the portraits in the small picture of the “Surrender of Cornwallis”…”).
 Some of his life-size portraits done before 1794 (when he left painting for diplomacy) will stand the severest test, but when, however, in 1816, at the age of sixty, he undertook to enlarge his small originals, twenty by thirty inches, to a size twelve by eighteen feet, the result bears silent witness to the fact that he had had no training in this branch of art and for twenty years before he had been at best an unsuccessful painter.

 It must be borne in mind also that the criticisms of Dunlap and other writers are solely directed at the enlargements and all agree on the beauty and value of the small canvases.
 It should also be mentioned that Trumbull lost the sight of one eye in childhood, and the concomitant lack of depth perception exaggerated by advancing age may, to some extent, explain the “flat” look of the enlargements.